yourls-plugins/YourlsBlacklistIPs/README.md

 YourlsBlacklistIPs is a plugin for [YOURLS](https://yourls.org).
 It blacklist spammer IPs.
 You can define IPs in the format:
-- individual IP
+- individual IP like 1.2.3.4
 - IP ranges like 1.2.3.4-1.2.3.255
 - IP ranges in subnet notation like 1.2.3.4/255.255.255.0
 - IP ranges in CIDR notation like 1.2.3.4/24

 It has been tested on all YOURLS up to v1.7.9 (probably working with newer version too)

-# State of this project
+## State of this project
 This project was taken over to maintain it.
 It was very stable over 12 years without any modification.
 But time came where new changes where required.

-# INSTALLATION
+## INSTALLATION

 - go to your yourls installation folder
 - here you will find the sub-folder `user/plugins`, `cd` (dive) into it with `cd user/plugins`